 Affirmatives: Please know your affirmative.
 You should shine in CX of the 1AC.
 If you don’t know your aff, your speaks will reflect it.
 I’m down for performance affs/K affs.
 Do what you do best!

 Case: Case!
 Debate!
 Matters!
 I get super excited about a good case debate.

-Kritiks: I'm studying critical theory in college, so I will most likely be familiar with your lit, but if you're misinterpreting the lit you will make me sad.
+Kritiks: I'm studying literary theory in college, so I will most likely be familiar with your lit, but if you're misinterpreting the lit you will make me sad.
 During my debate career I was fairly policy oriented so keep that in mind if you decide to read your high theory debate-specific K in front of me though.
 I believe that debate is a unique space that allows for broader discussion of social issues and justice and I believe that in round/community solvency exists.
 The perm debate is very important, and you should treat it as such.
 Grouping all of the perms puts you in a vulnerable spot if the other team calls you on it.
 You need to be able to articulate what the alt does in order for me to vote for it.
 The role of the ballot should be one of the most important aspects of the round in these debates.
 Only read kritiks that you know.
 Bad K debate is worse than bad policy debate.